 Join us (Amightywind Ministry) in this time of celebration as we celebrate the Two Years Anniversary (2018) of the New Male Leadership Apostle Ezra from Israel!

 Starting on Shavout (May 19th) for 7 days we will celebrate during this time thanking YAHUSHUA for the miracle HE has done for this Ministry (Amightywind Ministry).
 HalleluYAH!!

 PRAISE YAHUSHUA ha MASHIACH!

-BLESSED BE THE NAME OF OUR GOD and MESSIAH AND SOON COMING BRIDE GROOM, THE KING OF SALVATION AND KING OF KINGS AND LORD OF LORDS
+BLESSED BE THE NAME OF OUR ELOHIM and MESSIAH AND SOON COMING BRIDE GROOM, THE KING OF SALVATION AND KING OF KINGS AND LORD OF LORDS